cfpb/design-system/docs/pages/setting-the-foundation.md

   Americans](https://github.com/18F/Equity-centered-design-with-American-Indian\
   s-and-Alaska-Natives-10x/wiki/Intro-Why-Equity-Centered-Design#words-that-car\
-  ry-weight), as it does not include members of non-federally-recognized tribes, or Indigenous Americans who are not members of a tribe. \r
+  ry-weight), as it does not include members of non-federally-recognized tribes, or Indigenous Americans who are not members of a tribe.\

-  \r

   Use the terminology that groups and individuals use for themselves.
 This includes the gender pronouns of any individuals you work with directly.
-Do your research, read the resources listed in the “Further Reading” section below, and ask members of the group in question directly if you’re in doubt.  \r
+Do your research, read the resources listed in the “Further Reading” section below, and ask members of the group in question directly if you’re in doubt.

-  \r
+  \

-  <b>Use people-first language.</b><br>\r
+  <b>Use people-first language.</b><br>

   [People-first
   language](https://apastyle.apa.org/style-grammar-guidelines/bias-free-languag\